mary-cleaton/etl_pipeline/README.md

 ### Set up

-1. Create a virtual environment.
+1. Create and activate a virtual environment.
-2. Activate the virtual environment.
+2. Run `pip install .[dev]` in the terminal to install dependencies, including developer dependencies.
-3. Install dependencies, including developer dependencies, listed in the `pyproject.toml` file by entering `pip install .[dev]` into the terminal.
+3. Run `pre-commit install` in the terminal to install project pre-commits

 ----------